AS 91434 clarification

 Annotations

 The intent of the standard is for students to think as historians when following a research process.
-Evidence can reach the higher grades with relatively brief annotations that are directly linked to specific, identified evidence - demonstrating their ability to think like historians.
+Therefore, students can attain the higher grades by writing relatively brief annotations that are directly linked to specific, identified evidence, and which demonstrate their ability to think like historians.
+For Merit and Excellence these must be analytical and critical.

-While the types of comments made in the annotations are likely to be similar at both levels 2 and 3, level 3 annotations would more frequently assess both the evidence and the source from a historian’s point of view, and would more consistently provide a higher level of specificity and detail.
+While the types of comments made in the annotations are similar at both Level 2 and 3, Level 3 annotations must show a deeper and more critical assessment of the source.
+Annotations at Level 3 should more consistently provide a higher level of specificity and detail.
 Several instances of annotations demonstrating higher-level thinking are required at Merit and/or Excellence.

 Awarding Excellence

 For all grade judgements at level 8 of the curriculum, comments made in the evaluation should be fully explained and supported by specific examples.
-For Excellence, the strengths and weaknesses identified in the evaluation should also include a discussion of how this is likely to have impacted on the validity of the findings.
+For Excellence, comments need to be analytical and should show an awareness of how the strengths and weaknesses discussed impact on the validity of the findings.

 Following a research process

 ‘Specific possible sources’ means, for example, specific book or article titles or URLs.
-Students should specifically state how the information cited from the sources identified during preliminary reading could contribute to the research.
+Students are also expected to specifically state how the information cited from the sources identified during preliminary reading could contribute to the research.

-The expectation for this Achievement Standard is that students will select and present sufficient evidence to allow comprehensive analysis of the context.
-An appropriate balance of primary and secondary sources should also be included.
-This is a step up from the equivalent Achievement Standards at levels 1 and 2.
+The expectation for this standard is that students will select and present sufficient evidence to allow comprehensive analysis of the context.
+This is a step up from the equivalent standards at Level 1 and 2.
+The collection of sources should be of an appropriate depth and complexity to reflect curriculum level 8, and there should be meaningful engagement with both primary and secondary sources.